The Arrow #200

 I got a Twitter DM out of the blue from a guy in Springfield, Missouri, the city of my birth, asking if I would give him an interview on his radio program.
 He’s a homie, so how could I refuse?

-As it turned out, Jame Clary, the host, had solved a bunch of his own health problems with a carnivore diet.
+As it turned out, James Clary, the host, had solved a bunch of his own health problems with a carnivore diet.
 He wanted to hear my views on that and on the ancestral diet, so we had a fun conversation.

 Just before I went on, MD warned me not to get carried away and talk too fast, which is a problem I sometimes have when I’m really fired up.
 I heeded her advice, and the interview sounds (to me, at least) as if I’m talking through molasses.